-When you think about digital marketing to increasing online business, all of the technology and flashy content really boil down to one just thing – trying to improve user experience.
-Everything you do online is geared toward providing your site visitors with an exceptional experience – significantly better than your competitors’ own efforts.
-You’ve done all of the technical backend work to get your site up to speed and you’ve checked your competitors’ efforts to see where your own are lagging behind.
-Now it’s time to put that information to good use by reviewing our sales funnel and optimizing our conversion pathways across our digital marketing efforts.
-This will include a thorough review of all your brand messaging, any ad copy, site content, and email marketing materials used to facilitate sales of your goods and services.
+When you think about digital marketing to increasing online business, all of the technology and flashy content really boil down to just one thing – improving user experience.
+Everything you do online is geared toward providing your site visitors with an exceptional experience – hopefully, significantly better than your competitors’ efforts.
+You’ve done all the technical backend work to get your site up to speed and you’ve checked your competitors’ efforts to see where your own are lagging behind.
+Now it’s time to put that information to good use by reviewing your sales funnel and optimizing your conversion pathways across your digital marketing efforts.
+This will include a thorough review of all your brand messaging, any ad copy, site content and email marketing materials used to facilitate sales of your goods and services.

 We’ve broken this section out into three main areas of focus.
-Each of these steps is vital to your getting the most from your digital marketing efforts and should be give adequate attention regularly to maintain your position within your vertical.
+Each of these is vital to getting the most from your digital marketing efforts and should be given regular attention to maintain position within your vertical.
 After all, setting it and forgetting it no longer works.
 You have to actively manage your digital processes to keep them profitable.
-Let’s get started:

 Review Sales Funnel: If you are in business then you know what a sales funnel is and we need not take time to explain it in detail.
 However, we will point out that you should review your sales funnel regularly to ascertain performance and any drop-offs that could prove to be more than blips on the radar.
-Blips can become trends before you know it, so staying ahead of the data is vital to getting the most from your planning and implementations.
-Now, the six stages you should identify in your sales funnel are:
+Blips can become trends before you know it so staying ahead of the data is vital to getting the most from your planning and implementations.
+The six areas of focus in your sales funnel are:

-- Awareness: This is where your business is discovered – whether through paid ads, organic queries, listing sites, etc. And, this is where most of your advertising budget is spent.
+- Awareness: This is where your business is discovered – whether through paid ads, organic queries, listing sites, etc. This is where most of your advertising budget is spent.

 - Discovery: Okay, you’ve got their interest and now they’ve found you.
 This portion of the funnel is dedicated to delivering quality, informative content that leads to the next stage in the funnel.

 - Evaluation: This is where comparisons to your competitors come in and it’s where your competitive analysis can really pay dividends.
-Understanding where they fail allowed you to bolster efforts in those areas.
-It gave you the content pathways you needed to speak your customer’s language.
+Understanding where they fail allows you to bolster efforts in those areas.
+It gives you the content pathways to speak your customer’s language.